 God has not finished with you yet, dear Christian!
 Your current state, in which you must fight constantly against your remaining (though crucified) old man with the strength that God supplies in answer to your prayers—your current state is not how it will always be with you.

-There is coming a day when evil will no longer be present within you—it will be gone, never to return3!
-Let us be confident of this very thing that Paul was confident of: that “He [i.e. God] which hath begun a good work in you will perform it until the day of Jesus Christ” (Philippians 1:6).
+There is coming a day when evil will no longer be present within you—it will be gone, never to return!4 Let us be confident of this very thing that Paul was confident of: that “He [i.e. God] which hath begun a good work in you will perform it until the day of Jesus Christ” (Philippians 1.6).

 That is the reason why there is the perseverance of the saints.

-The single Greek word translated by the three words might be fulfilled means to make full or to fill up (Strong’s Concordance). ↩︎
+The single Greek word translated by the three English words “might be fulfilled” means to make full or to fill up (Strong’s Concordance, Greek Dictionary, number 4137). ↩︎

-Contrary to the Gnostics, who said that matter and flesh is evil, this does not mean that in Heaven we will have no physical bodies (see Romans 8:11).
-See also chapter 8, The Redemption of Our Body, and chapter 34, Work out Your Own Salvation. ↩︎
+Contrary to the Gnostics, who said that matter and flesh is evil, this does not mean that in Heaven we will have no physical bodies (see Romans 8.11). ↩︎